Leaving Mixpanel?

 Is smolanalytics a good Mixpanel alternative?

 Yes, if the bill or not owning your data is what pushed you off Mixpanel.
-Mixpanel is hosted and priced by event volume, so cost climbs steeply as you grow and the startup year ends in a cliff. smolanalytics is a single MIT-licensed Go binary you self-host free, or an isolated cloud instance from $9/month with $5-per-million overage and a dashboard that never locks.
+Mixpanel is hosted and priced by event volume, so cost climbs steeply as you grow and the startup year ends in a cliff. smolanalytics runs each project on its own isolated instance with your data exportable in one file, free for 14 days on the full trial, then $19/month ($6 per million past it) and a dashboard that never locks.
 It does funnels, retention, and paths, leads with a verdict on what to fix, and your own Claude or Cursor answers questions over MCP for free.
-It does not do session replay, flags, or experiments.
+It now ships feature flags, A/B experiments, heatmaps, surveys, and an event-based session inspector too; the one thing it does not do is pixel-perfect DOM session replay.

 Can I bring my Mixpanel data over?